tretoef-estrella/AEGIS-The-Crystal-Labyrinth-v10-THE-KRAKEN-Multi-Tentacle-Noise/README.md

 # 🔱 AEGIS — The Crystal Labyrinth

-## v10 · THE KRAKEN — Multi-Tentacle Noise Architecture
+## v10 · THE KRAKEN — Multi-Tentacle Noise Architecture.
+"The Megalopolis"

 > *"You cannot catch the wind.
 You cannot hold the sea.
 You cannot break water."*